PH 2201, Intermediate Mechanics I

 Communication and office hours

 My office is OH 219.
 I am sometimes in my lab, OH 009, in the Physics Library, OH 118, or in the department office, OH 119.
 My mailbox is between the doors of OH 118 and 119.
-Email nab@wpi.edu (checked twice daily), web www.wpi.edu/~nab, office phone with voice mail (508) 831-5365; fax (508) 831-5886; my basic weekly schedule is posted at www.wpi.edu/~nab/Sched.html.
+Email nab@wpi.edu (checked twice daily), web www.wpi.edu/~nab, office phone with voice mail (508) 831-5365; fax (508) 831-5886; my basic weekly schedule, with office hours, is posted at www.wpi.edu/~nab/Sched.html.
 Please put "PH 2201" in the subject line of your emails for a faster response.
-Drop in for quick homework hints any time I am free; otherwise for longer discussions please come to an office hour or make an appointment.
 The web address for this page is www.wpi.edu/~nab/PH2201.html.
 My research is described at www.wpi.edu/+AFM and at links therein.

 Help

 There is often a physics graduate student in the physics library, OH 118.
 He or she sits near the sign labeled "Physics Help".
 The principal reason for Physics Help is actually introductory physics, not our class.
-Still, the Helpers should be able to assist you.
+Still, the Helpers might be able to assist you.
 There should be a schedule posted on the library door.

 If you need course adaptations or accommodations because of a disability or if you have medical information to share with me, please see me.
 Students with disabilities are encouraged to contact the Disability Services Office (DSO) as soon as possible to ensure that such accommodations are implemented in a timely fashion.
 The DSO is located in Daniels Hall, (508) 831-5235.